 While many people in the modern world exercise to lose weight, the benefits of working out extend far beyond weight loss.
 In order to have a healthy body and mind, exercise is a key component to daily and weekly life, regardless of what your weight is.
 Although exercise is important for everyone, it's important to understand your own exercise goals before beginning.
 For example, if you'd like to gain weight, you'll want to do moderate cardiovascular exercise instead of intense.
 In addition, bulking up on your muscles can help you gain weight that is healthy.

-One of the most important exercises you can do to start gaining weight is lifting weight.
+One of the most important exercises you can do to start gaining weight is lifting heavy weights.
 You want the weight you gain to be muscle, rather than just fat.
 Increasing your caloric intake alone can help you increase body fat, but what you want is an even distribution of healthy fat and mostly muscle, and weightlifting and other strength training exercises can help you achieve this.

 Lifting weights is one type of strength training that can help you build muscle mass.
 You can start a weightlifting program for beginners if you've never done it before.
 If you plan to use dumbbells at home, visit a personal trainer first to learn proper form.

 Whichever types of strength training exercises you do, pair them with some cardiovascular exercises if you have your physician's approval.
 Strength training is important, but cardio helps keep your heart beating efficiently and can extend your life.

-- Walking or biking at a moderate to brisk pace
+- Walking or biking at a moderate-to-brisk pace

 - Recreational swimming

 - Playing team sports that don't require a lot of running (such as volleyball or baseball on a large team)